‘The Walking Dead’ Season 10: Here’s How Michonne Could Finally Leave

 As previously reported by The Inquisitr, Michonne (Danai Gurira) is set to leave the Walking Dead universe at some point in Season 10 of the hit zombie apocalypse series.
 This is thanks to Gurira’s ongoing commitments to the Marvel universe.
 While viewers may know why Gurira is leaving, there is still little information about how her character will bow out of the series.
 However, according to Metro, there is a new theory that could explain exactly how Michonne will leave.

-With Michonne last seen headed towards Oceanside, some fans of the comic book series on which The Walking Dead is based believe that Michonne will meet a character there called Virgil, who has already been cast by AMC and will be played by Kevin Carroll in the TV series.
+With Michonne last seen headed towards Oceanside, some fans of the comic book series on which The Walking Dead is based on believe that Michonne will meet a character there called Virgil, who has already been cast by AMC and will be played by Kevin Carroll in the TV series.
 While it is unclear just how much of Virgil’s story from the comic books will make it to the TV series, a theory has already been developed that sees this character woo Michonne away from Oceanside with the promise of finding out Rick Grimes’ (Andrew Lincoln) fate.

 The theory was originally developed on Reddit and sees Virgil as having knowledge of the same group that rescued Rick from the collapsed bridge.
 While everyone in the TV series believes Rick is dead, the audience knows better and Rick’s story will continue in movies being developed by AMC.